-Microsoft’s sales top estimates on booming cloud demand
+Microsoft’s Sales Top Estimates on Booming Cloud Demand

-Microsoft‘s first-quarter revenue climbed a better-than-projected 12%, strengthened by corporate demand for cloud-computing services to support customers’ remote workers and move more of their business online.
+(Bloomberg) — Microsoft Corp.’s first-quarter revenue climbed a better-than-projected 12%, strengthened by corporate demand for cloud-computing services to support customers’ remote workers and move more of their business online.

 Sales in the period that ended Sept.
-30 rose to $37.2 billion, the Redmond software maker said Tuesday in a statement.
+30 rose to $37.2 billion, the software maker said Tuesday in a statement.
 That exceeded the $35.8 billion average estimate of analysts polled by Bloomberg, and marked Microsoft’s 13th straight quarter of double-digit revenue growth.
 Net income was $13.9 billion, or $1.82 a share.
 Analysts had predicted $1.54 a share.

 Since the pandemic started, business customers have accelerated a shift to Microsoft’s Azure internet-based computing services and online subscriptions to Office software that comes with teleconferencing programs and work-from-home tools.
 That’s helped shore up growth at the company, which is No. 2 in cloud infrastructure behind Amazon Web Services, even as the global economy languishes.